Confucius said that if you turn your job into a hobby (or a hobby into a job), you won’t have to work another day in your life.

 You are probably one of those hard workers as well (otherwise you wouldn’t be interested in reading this article even though there’s so much work to do and so little time to do it).
 And every so often you feel so overwhelmed that you just wish for a month of untainted happiness and serenity away from the world and its super busy work ethic gobbledygook.

-Don’t get me wrong: loving what you do for a living is a great blessing.
+Don’t get me wrong: loving what you do for a living is a blessing.
 But let’s not fool ourselves, and above all, let’s not lie to other people by boasting how much we like to burn the midnight oil.
 There’s so much more to life than work.
-And a great irony is that this obvious truth needs to be pronounced in the first place.
+And a great irony is that this obvious truth needs to be said in the first place.
 Especially in the age of technology, which is supposed to make things easier and faster for all of us.

 That’s why we give you 8 tips to improve your productivity by making your long working hours shorter.